barelyhuman/alvu/docs/pages/01-basics.md

 `.Content` can be used as a slot or placeholder to be replaced by the content of each markdown file.

 > **Note**: Make sure to remove the spaces between the `{` and `}` in the above code snippet, these were added to avoid getting replaced by the template code

+We deprecated `_head.html` and `_tail.html` because they would cause abnormalities in the HTML output causing certain element tags to be duplicated.
+Which isn't semantically correct, also the template execution for these would end up creating arbitrary string nodes at the end of the HTML, which isn't intentional.

+The fix for this would include writing an HTML dedupe handler, which might be a project in itself considering all the edge cases.
+It was easier to just let golang templates get what they want, hence the introduction of the `_layout.html` file.

 ## Hooks